glitchdotcom/shared-components/README.md

 **TODO** explain how glitch remix / pull request flow works, use docs from community site

+### Running off Glitch
+If you'd like to work on this project off Glitch, clone the repository, then run `npm install` to setup the dependencies.
+Run `npm start` to start the server.

+You may wish to add a .env file so that the project consistently starts on the same port.
+See .sample.env for an example.

 ### Remote components
 While you are building or updating a component in this library, you may wish to see it in the context of your application.
 This package exports the helper `createRemoteComponent` that loads a development version of the library from a URL.
 For example: